4d/4D-NetKit/Documentation/Classes/JWT.md

 * **Token generation**: Create a signed JWT when a user logs in.
 * **Token decoding**: Read and inspect a JWT received from an authentication provider.
-* **Token validation**: Verify the JWT’s signature and expiration before granting access to protected resources.
+* **Token validation**: Verify the JWT's signature and expiration before granting access to protected resources.

 This class is instantiated using the `cs.NetKit.JWT.new()` function.